pythonph/pycon-organizer-manual/coc.md

 - Double check that PyCon tickets have a link to the CoC.
 - Make sure that the volunteers are aware of the CoC.
 - The security committee must review the CoC.
 Their contact details (e.g. phone numbers and uniform worn at the event) must be in the document.
 - Prepare a safety room in case individuals needed to be separated.
 Assign a guard if needed.
-The war room can double as a safety room, in case the venue do not have an extra room.
+The war room can double as a safety room, in case the venue does not have an extra room.

 ## During the PyCon